zowe/docs-site/versioned_docs/version-v2.5.x/user-guide/zowe-ha-overview.md

 If you deploy Zowe into Kubernetes, all components can also achieve high availability if you enable more than one replicas for each component.

-- [HorizontalPodAutoscaler](./k8s-config#horizontalpodautoscaler.md) is recommanded to let Kubernetes scales the component based on workdload.
+- [HorizontalPodAutoscaler](./k8s-config#horizontalpodautoscaler) is recommended to let Kubernetes scales the component based on workdload.
-- [PodDisruptionBudget](./k8s-config#poddisruptionbudget.md) is recommended to let Kubernetes automatically handles disruptions like upgrade.
+- [PodDisruptionBudget](./k8s-config#poddisruptionbudget) is recommended to let Kubernetes automatically handles disruptions like upgrade.